-ONE-ON-ONE WITH Doug Adams How do we build things we can trust?
+$14\,$ engineering.vanderbilt.edu engineering.vanderbilt.edu ONE-ON-ONE WITH Doug Adams How do we build things we can trust?
 This simple question with complex answers is at the heart of Professor Doug Adams' research.
 Inside a lab large enough to experiment on full-scale aircraft, wind turbines, and automotives, Adams uses a baseball bat and hammer to demonstrate how sensors embedded in materials report damage from impact.
 "I have always focused on how to make 'planes, trains, and automobiles' more intelligent to prevent, and reduce the cost of, failure.
 But advances in new measurement systems have opened my mind to the possibility that what we really need are smart, more 'lifelike' materials that sense and repair themselves.
 That's exciting stuff, and we are working across department and school boundaries to develop this new generation of materials."
 According to Adams, the biggest breakthroughs in his field are found in the dark corners of the data.
 "Chaotic patterns in data were long believed to be 'noise,' because no one understood how structured it was.
 Like the scientists who discovered chaos, our group develops mathematical models of physical processes in materials like concrete, and machines like spacecraft, to illuminate the surprising signatures we see in our data.
 When we see something we expected to see in experimental data, it is gratifying.
 When we see something that surprises us in data, that is exciting." he explains.
 "But honestly, nothing is more exciting than teaching-whether it's in the classroom, the lab, or on the way to lunch-when I'm watching someone learn, I'm having a good day."
-Doug Adams The Daniel F. Flowers Professor of Engineering Chair of the Department of Civil and Environmental Engineering
+Doug Adams Daniel F. Flowers Chair Distinguished Professor of Civil and Environmental Engineering Professor of Mechanical Engineering Chair of the Department of Civil and Environmental Engineering